KxtR-27/LowLevelGraphic/README.md

 8. This new location/position/rotation/scale **<ins>becomes the base transform</ins>**
    and is stored in the variable from step one.
 9. The process repeats itself until all "versions" of the "bitmap" are drawn.

+### "Motion App"

+This uses the spritesheet directly as a `BufferedImage` object.
+In short, the "sprite" "moves" across the window, changing sprite frames after a specified number of paint calls (de facto, application framerate).
+Once it passes beyond the right edge of the window, it wraps around to the left.

+This process _also_ follows a certain flow.
+1. The canvas draws a white background (to "hide" previous "sprite" frames)
+2. Based upon the number of `paintCallsBeforeSwitchingFrames`, the `timesPaintedThisFrame` will reset and increment the sprite frame index by one when `timesPaintedThisFrame = timesPaintedThisFrame % paintCallsBeforeSwitchingFrames` sets `timesPaintedThisFrame` to 0.
+3. The "sprite" "moves" by a factor of `dx`.
+  This affects the canvas's translation, not the actual x-position of the "sprite".
+4. After all of those calculations, the canvas draws the region of the spritesheet corresponding to the current frame.
+5. The process repeats itself indefinitely.

 ## Quick Analysis of what I Learned